-Recently, altermagnetism as a new magnetic phase has been proposed, which is distingushed from ferromagnetism and antiferromagnetism \cite{altermagnetism-1,altermagnetism-2,altermagnetism-3,altermagnetism-4,PRX-1,PRX-2,PRX-3,QAH-npj2023}.
-Altermagnetism has the duality of the real-space antiferromagnetism and the reciprocal-space anisotropic spin polarization similar to ferromagnetism.
+Recently, altermagnetism as another magnetic phase has been proposed, which is distinguished from ferromagnetism and antiferromagnetism \cite{altermagnetism-1,altermagnetism-2,altermagnetism-3,altermagnetism-4,PRX-1,PRX-2,PRX-3,QAH-npj2023}.
+Altermagnetism has the duality of real-space antiferromagnetism and reciprocal-space anisotropic spin polarization similar to ferromagnetism.
 Moreover, altermagnetic materials will break $T$ symmetry under spin-orbital coupling (SOC).
-Thus, the altermagnetic materials can realize many novel physical effects, such as spin-splitting torque \cite{SST-PRL2021,SST-NE2022,SST-PRL2022,SST-PRL2022-2}, giant magnetoresistance (GMR) effect \cite{GMR-PRX2022,GMR-2024}, tunneling magnetoresistance (TMR) effect \cite{GMR-PRX2022,TMR-Shao2021}, nontrivial superconductivity \cite{SC-AM}, time-reversal odd anomalous effect \cite{AHE-Sinova2022,AHE-RuO2-NE2022,AHE-MnTe-PRL2023,AHE-hou2023,altermagnetism-2,MOE-Yao2021,CTHE-Yao2024}, quantum anomalous Hall effect \cite{QAH-npj2023}, higher-order topological states \cite{HighoT-liu2024}, Majorana corner modes \cite{MCM-liu2023}, piezomagnetism effect \cite{piezomagnetism-NC}, altermagnetic ferroelectricity \cite{LiFe2F6-guo2023}, strong spin-orbit coupling effect in light element altermagnetic materials \cite{NiF3-qu2024}, quantum crystal valley Hall effect \cite{BWS} and so on.
+Thus, altermagnetic materials can realize many unique physical effects, such as spin-splitting torque \cite{SST-PRL2021,SST-NE2022,SST-PRL2022,SST-PRL2022-2}, giant magnetoresistance effect \cite{GMR-PRX2022,GMR-2024}, tunneling magnetoresistance effect \cite{GMR-PRX2022,TMR-Shao2021}, nontrivial superconductivity \cite{SC-AM}, time-reversal odd anomalous effect \cite{AHE-Sinova2022,AHE-RuO2-NE2022,AHE-MnTe-PRL2023,AHE-hou2023,altermagnetism-2,MOE-Yao2021,CTHE-Yao2024}, quantum anomalous Hall effect \cite{QAH-npj2023}, higher-order topological states \cite{HighoT-liu2024}, Majorana corner modes \cite{MCM-liu2023}, piezomagnetism effect \cite{piezomagnetism-NC}, altermagnetic ferroelectricity \cite{LiFe2F6-guo2023}, strong spin-orbit coupling effect in light element altermagnetic materials \cite{NiF3-qu2024}, and so on.
 Remarkably, altermagnetic materials can have valley electrons with opposite spin polarization deriving from crystal symmetry.
 This provides a possibility for realizing valley Hall effect without the $T$ symmetry.

-In this letter, based on symmetry analysis and the first-principles electronic structure calculations, we demonstrate that crystal valley Hall effect can be realized in two-dimensional altermagnetic Fe$_2$WSe$_4$ and Fe$_2$WS$_4$.
-Moreover, our calculations show that both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have magnetic transition temperatures higher than room temperature, which are 340K and 520K, respectively.
-In addition, under an uniaxial strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ generate valley polarization.
-Meanwhile, under biaxial compressive stress, a topological phase transition from altermagnetic semiconductor phase to bipolarized Weyl semimetal phase takes place in both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$.
+In this paper, based on symmetry analysis and first-principles electronic structure calculations, we demonstrate that crystal valley Hall effect can be realized in two-dimensional altermagnetic Fe$_2$WSe$_4$ and Fe$_2$WS$_4$.
+Moreover, our calculations show that both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have magnetic transition temperatures higher than room temperature, which are 330K and 500K, respectively.
+In addition, under uniaxial strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ generate valley polarization.
+Meanwhile, under biaxial compressive stress, a topological phase transition from the altermagnetic semiconductor phase to bipolarized Weyl semimetal phase takes place in both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$.